labgrid-project/labgrid/doc/configuration.rst

 LXAIOBusPIODriver
 ~~~~~~~~~~~~~~~~~
-An LXAIOBusPIODriver binds to a single `LXAIOBusPIO` to toggle and read the PIO
+An :any:`LXAIOBusPIODriver` binds to a single `LXAIOBusPIO`_ to toggle and read
-states.
+the PIO states.

 Binds to:
   pio: